-The Council meets six times per year and its members also serve on special committees dealing with such matters as finance, buildings and equipment, personnel matters, student affairs and public relations.
+The Council meets six times per year and its members also serve on special committees dealing with such matters as academic matters, finance, buildings and equipment, personnel matters, student affairs and public relations.

-The Chairman of the Council is the Chancellor, Sir Robert Webster, and the Deputy Chancellor is the Hon.
-Sir Kevin Ellis.
+The Chairman of the Council is the Chancellor, the Hon.
+Mr. Justice Samuels, and the Deputy Chancellor is Dr F. M. Mathews.